 This was the kind of collection that deserves to be attached to the word iconic, and that makes sense once you know that the whole glamorous affair was a tribute to Gianni Versace at the 20-year mark of his untimely death.
-His bold vision and original supermodels came back to the fore once more, thanks to his sister, Donatella Versace's, creative direction.
+His bold vision and original supermodels came back to the fore once more, thanks to his sister Donatella Versace's creative direction.
 Jaws dropped to the floor.
 Shopping lists were supercharged.
-Stylists and A-lists will have to fight it out for samples to wear before the collection lands in stores next year.
-And we all remembered a time when supermodels really were quite super—just look at Naomi, Eva, Carla, Cindy and Claudia resplendent in gold chainmail, below.
+Stylists and A-lists will have to fight it out for samples to wear before the collection lands in-store next year.
+And we all remembered a time when supermodels really were quite super—just look at Naomi, Eva, Carla, Cindy and Claudia resplendent in gold chainmail below.

-Shifting gears from the street's athleisure boom, there's a prettier, softer mood in the air, and girls who like to dress up will be thrilled.
-Minimalists and tomboys have plenty to choose from too: Next year is trouser suit and flat-shoe heaven.
-Keep reading to discover S/S 18's fashion trends, from colours to prints and key pieces to new details.
+Shifting gears from the street's athleisure boom, there's a prettier, softer mood in the air, and anyone who likes to dress up will be thrilled.
+Minimalists and tomboys have plenty to choose from too: Next year is trouser-suit and flat-shoe heaven.
+Keep reading to discover S/S 18's fashion trends, from colours to prints, key pieces to new details.

 Designers have eschewed all other eras to focus very clearly on the 1980s.
-The silhouettes are all in place (think nipped waists, strong shoulders, long, lean legs), and the muses are ones you'll instantly be able to imagine: Diana, Princess of Wales, continues to influence high-fashion places, with Off-White's Virgil Abloh citing the late style icon as his inspiration for his spring collection.
+The silhouettes are all in place (think nipped waists, strong shoulders and long legs), and the muses are ones you'll instantly be able to imagine: Diana, Princess of Wales, continues to influence high-fashion places, with Off-White's Virgil Abloh citing the late style icon as his inspiration for his spring collection.

-There are two quite distinct '80s camps this time around, and it may well be that the more casual looks of the decade appeal to you more than the delightfully OTT eveningwear options from the likes of Saint Laurent.
-Just a plain pair of mom jeans wedged into white ankles boots and worn with a loose-fit top tucked in will suffice for spring.
+There are two quite distinct '80s camps this time around, and it may well be that the more casual looks of the decade appeal to you more than the delightfully over-the-top eveningwear options from the likes of Saint Laurent.
+Just a plain pair of high-waisted jeans wedged into white ankles boots and worn with a loose-fit top tucked in will suffice for spring.

-And then there are certain items that not only act as the glue that holds all other, more transient trends together, but they are also investment pieces set to last a lifetime.
+And then there are certain spring items that not only act as the glue that holds all other, more transient trends together but are also investment pieces set to last a lifetime.
 Here are the more classic items that cropped up the most…

 Whether deconstructed and warped into something quite unusual (see Balenciaga's where the front is a trench while the back splits into a denim overcoat) or adhering to tradition, there was a trench coat on almost every important runway we could think of.
 To be worn with everything from bikinis to boardroom attire.